einfra-no/sensitive-data-containers/pages/submission-guidelines.md

 ### Information for the table
 Open the README.md file and add the following information to the table:
 1. Name
+	1. Add a link to the name so the user can go straight to your repository from the first page
 2. Up to 5 words describing what the container or workflow does
 3. Either a version number or a description of the maturity level such as alpha, beta, first release etc.
 4. Link to the documentation page, that you created with the instructions above, for the container on this page.
 The link is not the complete url, it's as simple as `pages/name/name.md`.